saasbook/hw-sinatra-saas-wordguesser/README.md

 You'll need to create getters and setters for these.
 Hint: use `attr_accessor`.
-When you've done this successfully and saved `hangperson_game.rb`, Autotest should wake up again and the three examples that were previously failing should now be passing (green).
+When you've done this successfully and saved `hangperson_game.rb`, Autotest should wake up again and the examples that were previously failing should now be passing (green).

 Continue in this manner, removing `:pending => true` from one example at